 In situ cloud measurements help to capture the diversity of different cloud forms and their natural temporal and spatial variability.
-The G1 CDP and FCDP were deployed under the different wing pylons, and also on the different side of the aircraft.
-The G1 2DS was deployed on the same side of FCDP.
+The G1 CDP and FCDP were deployed under the different wing pylons and also on the different side of the aircraft.
+The G1 2DS was deployed on the same side as FCDP.
 The HALO cloud combination probe (CCP-CDP and CCP-CIPgs) and NIXE-CAPS (NIXE-CAS and NIXE-CIPgs) were deployed under the different wing pylons but on the same side of the aircraft.
-On September 21, 2014, based on the aircraft location and elevation information as shown in Figure 1(b) and Figure 3, two aircraft were sampling above T3 site and passing through the same cloud field at ~1600 m flight leg and ~1900 m flight leg as shown in Figure S8 and Figure S9.
-We used the cloud probes data from ~1900 m flight leg for the cloud droplet number concentration comparison.
-Two size ranges were considered: 3-20 μ m from light scattering probes (CDP vs. FCDP on the G1, CCP-CDP vs. NIXE-CAS on HALO) and 2-960 μ m from combined cloud probes.
+On 21 September 2014, based on the aircraft location and elevation information as shown in Figs. 1b and 3, both aircraft were sampling above T3 site and passing through the same cloud field at the $\sim 1600 \text{ m}$ flight leg and the $\sim 1900 \text{ m}$ flight leg as shown in Figs. S11 and S12.
+We used the cloud probe data from the $\sim 1900 \text{ m}$ flight leg for the cloud droplet number concentration comparison.
+Two size ranges were considered: 3-20 μm from light-scattering probes (CDP vs. FCDP on the G1, CCP-CDP vs. NIXE-CAS on HALO) and 2-960 μm from combined cloud probes.